Iyeong03/Iyeong03/README.md

 - 💬 Ask me about anything! always welcome to be a coworker!
 - 📫 How to reach me: you can contact me using email !
 Here's my email : daltang1015@naver.com or iyeong996@gmail.com
 - ⚡ Fun fact: I really like to see a comic or animation !
+- As a learner, I will be organizing various data analysis topics here.
+I hope you'll follow my journey and see my progress!!
+Thank you :-)